toAtulArora/IISER_repo/README.md

 SUMMER '13 TIMELINE
 --
+* June 4, Tuesday: Succesffully linked the latticeAnalyser (after compiling half of it with C, the rest with C++).
+Modified temperature to include a simple protocol and using that controlled the electromagnet of a single dipole from latticeAnalyser.
 * June 3, Monday: Started with the hardware.
 Configured SP12 (the programmer) then bootloadHID, flashed a board to support a bootloadHID interface.

 ** June 1 and 2, Saturday and Sunday: Updated the documentation